taisei-project/taisei/doc/GAME.rst

 charges can be replenished by collecting lightning items, which appear instead of mini-power items when you graze bullets; regular power items also replenish charge levels.

-Your Surge becomes more powerful the longer it's maintained, represented by a growing sparkling aura around your character.
+Your Surge becomes more powerful the longer it’s maintained, represented by a growing sparkling aura around your character.
 The more negative charge you currently have, the faster your Surge grows.

 Once the Surge ends, all of it is released in a blast that damages enemies and clears bullets.
 The damage and area of